 Choose good quality fresh tuna for the broiler or grill.
 It should look somewhat moist and be pink to deep red.
 Avoid tuna that is dull or brown.
 If the raw tuna appears to be flaking apart in places, it might be a bit old.

-- 2 tablespoons lemon juice
+2 tablespoons lemon juice

-- 1 teaspoon lemon zest
+1 teaspoon lemon zest

-- 1 teaspoon parsley (fresh, chopped)
+1 teaspoon chopped fresh parsley

 4 tuna steaks

-- black pepper to taste
+Freshly ground black pepper, to taste

 Heat broiler.
 Oil the rack of a broiler pan and place it in the oven.